 Their cheapest paid option, AVG Internet Security, adds to these core measures and greatly expands them.
 As the name hints, it’s much more online-focused.
 The features include an encryption tool to protect yourself against ransomware, an enhanced firewall to keep unintended visitors off your network, and a shield against fake websites (which is really their proprietary DNS service).

-On Ultimate, however, Avast mimicks AVG.
+On Ultimate Avast mimicks AVG.
 It also adds two unrelated products, namely, Avast Cleanup Premium and Avast SecureLine VPN.
 Both of these products also share the problems that we’ve seen with the AVG.
 First of all, cleanup software is pretty much the snake oil of cybersecurity tools.
 Secondly, Avast SecureLine VPN is not a great VPN.
-Though, feature-wise, it’s a bit better than AVG counterpart.
+Though, feature-wise, it’s a bit better than the AVG counterpart.

-Avast vs AVG: which one is better for protection?
+Avast vs AVG security: which one is better for protection?

 Protection is the most important factor to consider in this Avast vs. AVG comparison.
 If your antivirus doesn’t delete malware, you shouldn’t be using it.
-In this sense, both services performed quite similarly.
+In this sense, both services deliver the same level of protection.

 In any case, you should stay as far as possible from the Ultimate editions of both services.
 It will give you products that aren’t that useful for a lot more than you would pay if these services were separate.